 If you are having these issues, here is how you can troubleshoot.
 Please check to see if your problem still exists after performing each step.

 Press the Home and Sleep/wake buttons together for about 20 seconds until the Apple Logo appears on your device

 Step – 2 If your iPhone does not respond to Step 1, try charging the iPhone for an hour and plug your iPhone charger directly into a wall outlet and then repeat Step – 1.
 Some users found that plugging into a power strip did not work.
 Only plugging directly into a power outlet worked.

-Step – 3 If your iPhone 4S or iPhone5 wont charge at all, make sure to take a look at the charging port of the device.
-Sometimes on older phones, accumulation of debris on the charging ort can prevent the device from getting charged.
-You can clean the charging port using a plastic clip to remove any stuck debris and then try Step 2 followed by Step 1 again.
+Step – 3 If your iPhone wont charge at all, make sure to take a look at the charging port of the device.
+Sometimes on older phones, accumulation of debris on the charging port can prevent the device from getting charged.
+Clean the charging port using a plastic clip to remove any stuck debris and then try Step 2 followed by Step 1 again.
 Also, check the power cable.
 If it worn out or damaged, you may need a new charging cable.

 Some users have noted that after they have charged their device and tried pressing the Home and Sleep buttons for 20 seconds, their iPhone screen shows a message “Connect to iTunes” and halts.
 If you see this message, you should try putting the device into Recovery mode.
 If your iDevice does not have a mechanical Home button, press the Volume Down button instead.